 * Click here for rating key

 The Colonnade Restaurant Review: The Colonnade was founded in 1927 and since then has secured its spot as an Atlanta classic, attracting a raft of regulars and requiring one to arrive early or expect to wait for a table.
 Warmed by a fireplace and a faux library motif, the bar accommodates patiently waiting patrons who gather for strong drinks and conversation.
-The Colonnade serves some of the region's best fried chicken (lightly dusted with seasoned flour and always fried on the bone for flavor and juiciness) and yeast rolls, the latter a rapidly disappearing Southern treat.
+The Colonnade produces some of the region's best fried chicken (lightly dusted with seasoned flour and always fried on the bone for flavor and juiciness) and yeast rolls, the latter a rapidly disappearing Southern treat.
 Also good are the salmon patties, trout, bone-in ham steak, oyster stew and pies, especially the coconut cream.
 The classic green bean casserole left us cold, as did the butterscotch pie.
 However, do not miss the tomato aspic.
 Décor is bolstered by traditional details, such as floral-pattern carpeting, but following a renovation finished years ago, the coffered ceiling now holds warm lighting.
-The atmosphere is bolstered by the veteran waitstaff and a quirky crowd.
-On Sunday, come whenever the spirit moves you after noon, as service is all day, but we'd suggest getting there before the after-church crowd hits it hard.
+Veteran waitstaff and a quirky crowd combine to craft a unique experience.
+On Sunday, we'd suggest getting there before the after-church throng hits it hard.